probio-dataset/probio-dataset.github.io/index.md

 ---
 layout: page
-title: ProBio
+title: ProBio:A Protocol-guided Multimodal Dataset for Molecular Biology Lab
-subtitle: A Protocol-guided Multimodal Dataset for Molecular Biology Lab
+# subtitle: A Protocol-guided Multimodal Dataset for Molecular Biology Lab

 submitted to NeurIPS 2023 Track on Datasets and Benchmarks